RASH FIELD PARK

 Working closely with Baltimore City, especially the Department of Recreation and Parks and Baltimore Development Corporation, Waterfront Partnership is taking the lead in bringing to life a new waterfront park experience at the 7-1/2 acre Rash Field Park.
 Park plans are focused on serving Baltimoreans as well as visitors, especially to serving children and youth citywide by creating a safe, accessible and centrally located park.
 This brand-new Park will offer a safe and central location that will be a free, welcoming space with many year-round activities and events for all ages.

 Plans include several children’s play areas, a skatepark, pavilion, beach volleyball courts, and an open field for events and sports.
 Renovations to the park will be split into two phases.
 Phase I includes a children’s nature play space and an adventure park, a skatepark, a shade lawn, a modern pavilion that will feature a waterfront café serving food and alcohol with a green roof overlook providing dramatic views of the Baltimore Inner Harbor.
 Phase II includes the re-organization of the current beach volleyball courts (while maintaining the same number of courts) and creating a new beach experience for families.
 Bleachers along Key Highway will be demolished and replaced with shaded walking and jogging trails, the Pride Memorial will be relocated closer to Key Highway, bird and butterfly gardens will be established, and fitness equipment and a game lawn will be installed.

 The Phase I area formally broke ground in January and construction started in May.
-Phase I construction will take approximately 15-18 months to complete with the goal to welcome families at the new park by summer 2021.
+Phase I construction will take approximately 15-18 months to complete with the goal to welcome families at the new park by late 2021.
 Design on the Phase II area will commence as Phase I progresses, and a timeline for design and construction will be prepared at that time.

 Yes.
 All areas east of the Kauffman Pavilion will remain open during construction, including the beach volleyball courts.
 The Promenade will also remain open during construction.